-There are ten direct questions you should ask when you are looking to obtain a new mortgage for the purchase of a home or if you are looking to refinance a current mortgage into a new loan.
+There are ten important mortgage questions to ask when you’re looking to obtain a new mortgage for the purchase of a home or if you are looking to refinance a current mortgage into a new loan.
 Asking questions is the best thing you can do to ensure you obtain a low rate at great terms.

 When obtaining a mortgage and working with a Loan Officer asking the right questions is important.

 And on a scale of 1 to 10 it’s a 10.
 But what are the right questions?